OFS/ofs.github.io/docs/hw/n6001/doc_modules/n6001_wt_program_fpga_via_jtag.md

 Pre-Requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [OFS Agilex PCIe Attach Getting Started Guide] for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)] for instructions on setting up a deployment environment.

 * This walkthrough requires a `SOF` image which will be programmed to the Agilex FPGA.
 Refer to the [Walkthrough: Compile OFS FIM] Section for step-by-step instructions for generating a `SOF` image.